Dylan-Wettstein/Dylan-Wettstein/README.md

 - 👋 Hi, I’m @Dylan-Wettstein
-- 👀 I’m interested in coing
+- 👀 I want to be a software engineer in the future
 - 🌱 I’m currently a student in Switzerland
 - 📫 Reach me: contact@dylanwettstein.com